dmitrybirin/python_address_book/README.md

 ### delete
-delete teh person by exact name
+delete teh person by exact name you can't delete the person that doesn't exist

 ### search
-search the whole book names for the query
+search the whole book names for the query if the query is inside name, it will be in the reult list

 ### exit
 exit the app